 ListenPort = 51190

-PrivateKey = <Server Private Key previously generated>
+PrivateKey = <Server Private Key>

-PostUp = iptables -A FORWARD -i wg0 -j ACCEPT; iptables -t nat -A POSTROUTING -o <INTERFACE_NAME> -j MASQUERADE; ip6tables -A FORWARD -i wg0 -j ACCEPT; ip6tables -t nat -A POSTROUTING -o eth0 -j MASQUERADE
+PostUp = iptables -A FORWARD -i wg0 -j ACCEPT; iptables -t nat -A POSTROUTING -o <INTERFACE_NAME> -j MASQUERADE; ip6tables -A FORWARD -i wg0 -j ACCEPT; ip6tables -t nat -A POSTROUTING -o <INTERFACE_NAME> -j MASQUERADE

-PostDown = iptables -D FORWARD -i wg0 -j ACCEPT; iptables -t nat -D POSTROUTING -o eth0 -j MASQUERADE; ip6tables -D FORWARD -i wg0 -j ACCEPT; ip6tables -t nat -D POSTROUTING -o <INTERFACE_NAME> -j MASQUERADE
+PostDown = iptables -D FORWARD -i wg0 -j ACCEPT; iptables -t nat -D POSTROUTING -o <INTERFACE_NAME> -j MASQUERADE; ip6tables -D FORWARD -i wg0 -j ACCEPT; ip6tables -t nat -D POSTROUTING -o <INTERFACE_NAME> -j MASQUERADE

 ifconfig

-Replace the <INTERFACE_NAME>
+.
+Replace <INTERFACE_NAME>

 ufw allow 51190/udp

-Starting the Service
+Starting the WireGuard Service

 systemctl enable wg-quick@wg0